 Cf. Proving Flight.

-Cover flown trans-ocean twice en route to its
+Cover flown trans-ocean twice en route to its original destination.

 U.S. Government Flight

 Air mail services conducted under federal authority by the Signal Corps of the U.S. Army, the Post Office Department, or other federal bureau in pioneering subsequent commercial airmail route within the United States.
 Usually used for the U.S. airmail flights of the period May 15, 1918 – August 31, 1927.

 A German dirigible airship built by Count Ferdinand von Zeppelin; his company, Luftschiffbau Zeppelin; or its related (e.g., Goodyear Zeppelin) or successor companies (e.g., Deutsche Zeppelin Reederei).